ProfessorBrunner/iot-traffic/SparkSetup.md

 The Spark Web UI should now be visible at *$external_master_ip:8080*.

-On the workers:
+On the workers -

 * Start the worker process:

 	```
 	cd ~/spark
-	./sbin/start-slave.sh spark://$master_ip:7077`
+	./sbin/start-slave.sh spark://$master_ip:7077
 	```

 The Web UI should now show the workers as *ALIVE*.